ElfIncredible/Deploying-ML-model-as-Public-API-using-FastAPI-and-Ngrok/README.md

 ## Deploy Public API
 - ### FastAPI Server - Backend
-  - **FastAPI:** The backend is built using FastAPI, which is a modern, fast web framework for building APIs with Python.
+  - _FastAPI:_ The backend is built using FastAPI, which is a modern, fast web framework for building APIs with Python.
-  - **Model and Scaler:** The backend loads a pre-trained machine learning model and a scaler (used for feature normalization) from disk using the pickle library.
+  - _Model and Scaler:_ The backend loads a pre-trained machine learning model and a scaler (used for feature normalization) from disk using the pickle library.
-  - **Input Data Model:** The data required for prediction is defined using Pydantic’s BaseModel.
+  - _Input Data Model:_ The data required for prediction is defined using Pydantic’s BaseModel.
 This includes features such as Pregnancies, Glucose, BloodPressure, etc.
-  - **Prediction Endpoint:** A POST endpoint /diabetes_prediction is created to accept input data, scale it, and then make a prediction using the loaded model.
+  - _Prediction Endpoint:_ A POST endpoint /diabetes_prediction is created to accept input data, scale it, and then make a prediction using the loaded model.
 The prediction result is either "The person is not diabetic" or "The person is diabetic".
+    - #### Imports and Setup
+      - _FastAPI:_ A web framework to build APIs quickly with Python.
+      - Pydantic's BaseModel: Used to define the input data model with validation.
+      - Pickle: For loading the pre-trained machine learning model and the scaler.
+      - Uvicorn: ASGI server to run the FastAPI app.
+      - Pyngrok: To create a public URL for the local server using ngrok.
+CORSMiddleware: Middleware to handle Cross-Origin Resource Sharing, allowing the API to be accessed from different domains.
+Nest_asyncio: Allows running asynchronous event loops within Jupyter notebooks or environments that normally do not allow it.
+2. CORS Configuration
+The origins variable is set to ["*"], meaning the API will allow requests from any origin.
+The CORSMiddleware is added to the FastAPI application to handle CORS, allowing the API to be accessible from different domains and allowing various HTTP methods and headers.
+3. Input Data Model
+The diabetes_input class inherits from BaseModel and defines the structure of the input data.
+It includes features like Pregnancies, Glucose, BloodPressure, etc., that are required for making a prediction.
+4. Loading the Model and Scaler
+The pre-trained diabetes prediction model and the scaler (used to standardize the input data) are loaded using the pickle library.
+These are saved models likely trained previously on a diabetes dataset.
+5. Prediction Endpoint
+The @app.post('/diabetes_prediction') decorator defines an endpoint that listens for POST requests at /diabetes_prediction.
+The diabetes_pred function takes the input data, converts it into a dictionary, extracts the relevant features, scales the input data using the loaded scaler, and then makes a prediction using the loaded model.
+The prediction is returned as either "The person is not diabetic" or "The person is diabetic" based on the model's output.
+6. ngrok Setup
+The authtoken is used to authenticate with ngrok.
+A tunnel is created on port 8000, and a public URL is printed, which can be used to access the local FastAPI application from anywhere on the web.
+7. Run the Application
+nest_asyncio.apply() is used to ensure that the async event loop can run in environments that normally wouldn't support it (like Jupyter notebooks).
+Finally, uvicorn.run(app, port=8000) starts the FastAPI application on port 8000.

 - ### Ngrok Integration
   - **ngrok:** This tool is used to expose the FastAPI server running on a local machine to the internet.
 It provides a temporary public URL, which can be accessed from anywhere in the world.